Efficient Direct-Connect Topologies for Collective Communications: Topology-Schedule Optimality

 \subsection{Allreduce Optimality}

-In this paper, we construct an allreduce algorithm thourgh a reduce-scatter followed by allgather.
-In such construction, the lower bound of allreduce algorithm is $2(T^*_L(N)+T^*_B(N))$.
-To compare this with the ultimate lower bound, in \cite{allreduce_bound}, the authors have proved that $2T^*_B(N)$ is indeed the lower bound of bandwidth runtime of any allreduce algorithm.
-As for node latency, one can use allgather alone to construct an allreduce with node latency $T^*_L(N)$.
-However, such an algorithm is miserable in bandwidth runtime.
-Thus, in this paper, we only consider allreduce algorithms with reduce-scatter followed by allgather.
+In this paper, we construct an allreduce algorithm through a reduce-scatter followed by allgather.
+In such construction, the lower bound of allreduce algorithm is $2(T^*_L(N,d)+T^*_B(N))$.
+To compare this with the lower bound of any allreduce construction, in \cite{patarasuk2009bandwidth}, the authors have proved that $2T^*_B(N)$ is indeed the lower bound of BW runtime of any allreduce algorithm.
+As for total-hop latency, a reduce-scatter followed by allgather has at least $2D(G)$ number of comm steps, so $2T^*_L(N,d)$ is the lower bound of total-hop latency.
+Although one can use all-to-all to construct an allreduce with number of comm steps equal to one diameter $D(G)$ (lower bound being $T^*_L(N,d)$ instead of $2T^*_L(N,d)$), the lower bound of BW runtime for all-to-all is $\frac{M}{B}\cdot(N-1)=N\cdot T^*_B(N)$, which is much worse than $2T^*_B(N)$.

+There is also another way of constructing allreduce: reduce followed by broadcast.
+In such an approach, the number of comm steps can be twice the radius of $G$ instead of twice the diameter.
+However, the Moore bound for graph diameter also applies to graph radius, so $2T^*_L(N,d)$ is still a lower bound of allreduce via reduce+broadcast.
+By Theorem~\ref{thm:genkautzlatency}, the total-hop latency optimal allreduce via reduce+broadcast is at most $2\alpha$ lower than the total-hop latency of generalized Kautz graph can do with reduce-scatter plus allgather.
+Furthermore, reduce+broadcast is usually poor in BW performance.